 Looking for more ways to save?
 The system brochures below identify potential energy efficiency improvements for your plants and facilities – along with eligible incentives from Union Gas.

 * NOTE: Total Union Gas incentives cannot exceed $250,000 a year per site.
-Certain criteria apply for some technologies, contact your Union Gas Account Manager for more information.
+Certain criteria apply for some technologies, contact your Union Gas Energy Conservation Advisor for more information.
 Subject to change.